ilap/djed-dart/README.md

 ## Features

-It contains all the original code's unittest and games.
-In addition, it has a hisstorical ADA price based game featuring `Extended Djed`.
+It contains almost all the original code's unittest and games.
+In addition, it has a historical ADA price based game featuring `Extended Djed`.

 ## Getting started